MarcusWentz/eth_trifecta_2025/frontend/README.md

-# ZKads Frontend 🚀
+# Sovereign Ads Frontend 🚀

 ## Overview
-ZKads is a revolutionary decentralized advertising platform leveraging zero-knowledge proofs for privacy-preserving ad targeting and verification.
-This frontend provides a modern, user-friendly interface for advertisers and publishers to interact with the ZKads ecosystem.
+Sovereign Ads is a revolutionary decentralized advertising platform leveraging zero-knowledge proofs for privacy-preserving ad targeting and verification.
+This frontend provides a modern, user-friendly interface for advertisers and publishers to interact with the Sovereign Ads ecosystem.

 ## 🛠 Tech Stack
 - Next.js 14